-- Occupational therapy which can help you to achieve your daily tasks without putting a lot of pressure on your joints.
+- Occupational and hand therapy Townsville which can help you to achieve your daily tasks without putting a lot of pressure on your joints.

 - Physical therapy, whereby the therapist can show you how to perform exercises that can help to strengthen the muscle around the joints.

 - Joint replacement which involves a surgeon replacing the damaged joint with artificial joints.

 - Injections such as cortisone which can help to relieve the pain or lubrication injections which can provide some cushioning against the joint.

 The Causes of Osteoarthritis